webbestmaster/typescript-project/readme.md

 ## Installation

-1. install nodejs v18.x or newer for your platform
+1. install nodejs for your platform, check `.github/workflows/github-ci.yml` to get version of nodejs
 2. go to project's directory
 3. run `npm i`